LDWLab/Ribovision_2.0_GT/documentation/docs/Advanced_Features.md

 # Advanced features
-## Frequencies
-Once an alignment has been selected, the user can click the **show amino-acid frequencies** button to display amino acid frequencies for that alignment.
-Amino acid frequencies are calculated by processing the alignment fasta using Biopython, and the resulting data is displayed as a faceted boxplot through the Plotly graphing library.
-Every point on an amino acid frequency plot represents the frequency of a single amino acid for a single species within the alignment.
-The species and amino acid frequency associated with each point can be viewed by hovering over the point.
-If a user chooses from the **Select secondary structure dropdown**, the amino acid frequencies will be calculated for the specified secondary structure within the polypeptide.
-Users can choose to display frequencies from helix residues, coil residues, or strand residues.

-## Masking
-Once a polymer has been selected, the user may select to **mask/unmask 2D and 3D residues**.
-This allows for coloration of only selected residue ranges specified by the user.
-All other residues will be colored in white and will have hovering functions disabled.
-The overall structure of the protein will still be visible.

-## Range selection
-The user also has the option to **cut/uncut 2D and 3D residues**.
-This allows the user to view only the portion of the protein specified by the entered residues.
-The rest of the protein structure will be removed rather than colored white as in the masking feature.

 ## Synchronization of navigation between the panels
 Navigation between all panels is synchronized.
 Hovering over an alignment position highlights the corresponding residue in the Topology and MolStar viewers.
 Reversely, hovering over a residue in the Topology or MolStar viewers highlights the alignment and the other structural viewer.
 When the amino-acid frequencies are shown, hovering over the datapoints on the graph highlights the current species in the alignment viewer.